hughbris/grav-plugin-pushy/README.md

 - [x] Show newly created files within new folders to be clearer - Git currently only shows folders and this could be confusing for new pages (is there a Git option for this??) _`-u` made this easily solved_
 - [ ] Remove folder prefixes from previews of changes if possible
 - [ ] Allow pull updates to sync with a branch on origin (..auth required)
+- [ ] Add an authorisation permission to publish
+- [ ] Provide a "wizard" to generate githook code that can be copied, with instructions
+- [ ] Potentially move the webhooks to a separate plugin
+- [ ] Route and respond to webhooks
+- [ ] Perhaps allow webhook URLs to map to _(non-)_ scheduled tasks to be triggered in response
 - [ ] Break these items out into proper GH issues